a4lamber/airbnb-fullmoon-sentiment-analysis/notes/project_notes.md

 # 3 Theory Data Warehouses, Data Lakes, and Lakehouses

+Let's understand those terminology and why does it exist
-For structured data, go to data warehouse
+- data warehouse
+- datalake
+- data lakehouse

 ## Data warehouse

-Data warehouse:
+Data warehouse is summarized into the following points:
 - used for reporting and dashboarding purpose
 - doing analytics engineering on top of it
 - used to be on-prem based (oracle, IBM) to cloud-based (redshift, big query snowflake)
   - on-prem when scale-up needed, do the following
     - purchase new computing power
     - hardware maintenance
-- as

 ## Data lake

+placeholder

 ## Data lakehouse